Purpose Projects and Genius Hour

 Post date: Sep 8, 2016 2:11:13 PM

-Yesterday I launched Purpose Projects/Genius Hour in my AVID 8 Class.
+Yesterday I launched Purpose Projects/Genius Hour in my Elective 8 Class.
 I used this presentation and really used the day as a day of inspiration.
 You will want to download the presentation and play it back through Powerpoint as Google Slides just doesn't handle the layered animations very well.

 I didn't hand out proposal forms yet or go into much depth about how we'd be using our time.
 I just wanted to wind them up and see what happened.